Police-Data-Accessibility-Project/caasi-help-desk/mj-decriminalization/README.md

    - Has that changed over time, especially in the context of 2015 legislation to decriminalize marijuana?

 # How to use
+- Open the python notebook
+- etc

 # Resources
 _Add to this list if you find something useful!_

-0. The `analysis` directory of this repo is for exported/processed data and analysis.
+0. The `analysis` directory of this folder is for exported/processed data and analysis.
 1. [Allegheny County sources sorted by agency](https://airtable.com/app473MWXVJVaD7Es/shrUzF2TE8bxxX7fW/tblx8XaKnFTphWNQM)
    - [all national PDAP sources are here](https://pdap.io/data-sources.html)
 2. [WPRDC arrest data](https://data.wprdc.org/dataset/arrest-data)